Also called: Stool Culture, Fecal Test

-A stool culture helps the doctor see if there's a bacterial infection in the intestines.
+The test helps doctors see if there's a bacterial infection in the intestines, such as:

 Sometimes, the test finds other bacteria.

-If no disease-causing bacterial colonies form, the test is negative.
+If no disease-causing bacteria grow, the test is negative.
 This means there’s no sign of a bacterial infection.
+Kids then may need other tests to see what’s causing their symptoms, like a digestive problem.

 © 1995- The Nemours Foundation.
 KidsHealth® is a registered trademark of The Nemours Foundation.
 All rights reserved.